vsomlev/ConkyTransmission/README.md

 # ConkyTransmission
 Python script to display torrents from Transmission in Conky.
-Output is customizable usign basi templates.
+Output is customizable using basic templates.

 #Usage/Features:
-- Use templates to customize output
+- Uses templates to customize output
 - Connects to Transmission using 'transmission-remote'.
 Consult the Transmission documentation for details; search your distro's repos for a package providing the 'transmission-remote' command.
 - Invoke from a Conky script using ${execpi interval runDefault.sh}.
 Customize runDefault.sh as needed.